SaiShanmukkha/Appointment-Scheduler/README.md

-# ProactoDoctor:
+# Appointment-Scheduler:

-* Doctor Appointment Scheduling web application using ASP.NET Core 5.0
+* Appointment Scheduling web application using ASP.NET Core 5.0
 * .NET Core MVC Application
 * TODO List Like Application.
 * You must have .NET 5.0  or above version required to run this application